 - Tell me a little about you.

 - Do you have any hobbies or special interests?

 - What plans do you have for the future?

-- What is your favorite type of music?

-- What kind of food do you enjoy?

 - What do you like and dislike?
 (This can include school, work, social activities, etc.)

 - What is your favorite subject?

 - What is your least favorite subject?